-Hironaka’s films and video installations have been exhibited internationally in PULSAR (Venezuela); Rencontres Internationals (Paris/Berlin); The Den Haag Film and Video Festival (The Netherlands); The Center for Contemporary Arts (Kitakyushu, Japan); The Pennsylvania Academy of Fine Arts, Morris Gallery; The Black Maria Film Festival, The Donnell Library (NYC); The Fabric Workshop and Museum (Philadelphia); The Institute of Contemporary Art (Philadelphia); The Galleries at Moore College of Art (Philadelphia); and Vox Populi, (Philadelphia).
-Hironaka’s second solo museum exhibtion The Late Show was recently presented at Arizona State University Art Museum.
+Nadia Hironaka received her Masters of Fine Art from The Art Institute of Chicago and her Bachelors of Fine Art from The University of the Arts.
+Currently she resides in Philadelphia and is a professor at The Maryland Institute College of Art.
+She was a 2008 Pennsylvania Council on the Arts fellow and received a Pew Fellowship in the Arts in 2006.
+Her films and video installations have been exhibited internationally in: PULSAR Venezuela, Rencontres Internationals, The Den Haag Film and Video Festival, The Center for Contemporary Arts in Kitakyushu, Japan, The Pennsylvania Academy of Fine Arts, The Black Maria Film Festival, The Fabric Workshop and Museum (Philadelphia), The Institute of Contemporary Art at the University of Pennsylvania, The Galleries at Moore College of Art, and Vox Populi.
+Hironaka’s second solo museum exihibtion The Late Show was recently presented at Arizona State University Art Museum.

-Suib has exhibited installations, video/sound works and photographs internationally at venues including the Philadelphia Museum of Art; Kunstwerke Berlin; Mercer Union (Toronto); The Corcoran Gallery of Art (Washington D.C.); P.S.
-1 Contemporary Art Center (NYC); The Institute of Contemporary Art (Philadelphia); and the 2007 Moscow Biennale of Contemporary Art.
-His 2006 project Purified By Fire has been commissioned for exhibition in Miami, Chicago, Toronto and Paris.
-In 2011, Suib was awarded a Pew Fellowship in the Arts.
+Philadelphia-based artist Matthew Suib has exhibited installations, video/sound works and photographs internationally at venues including the Philadelphia Museum of Art, Kunstwerke Berlin, Mercer Union in Toronto, The Corcoran Gallery of Art, PS1 Contemporary Art Center, The Institute of Contemporary Art at the University of Pennsylvania, and the 2007 Moscow Biennale of Contemporary Art.
+His 2006 project Purified By Fire has been commissioned for exhibition in Miami, Chicago, Toronto, and Paris.
+He was awarded a Pew Fellowship in the Arts in 2011 and was a Pennsylvania Council on the Arts fellow in 2005.
+Suib was also a former member of the esteemed Philadelphia artist collective Vox Populi.
+He is a co-founder of Greenhouse Media, a leading producer and consultant for media content and installation in Philadelphia.

 Click here to download a PDF CV.